Drupal.

 Is Drupal suitable for enterprise?

 Yes, but with significant investment.
-Acquia ($30k-$200k+/year) offers enterprise hosting.
+Acquia offers enterprise managed hosting; contact sales for pricing.

 What is Canvas (Experience Builder)?